 In HELSUS Dorothée Cambou aspires to bring sustainable changes through research and education.
 She hopes that her involvement with researchers from HELSUS will facilitate and strengthen an interdisciplinary and cross-cutting approach to research that goes beyond traditional disciplinary and institutional boundaries.
 She believes that HELSUS has created a new space to discuss and challenge the unequal, classed, raced and gendered underpinning of the world governance systems, including that of the Nordic countries.
 By joining researchers and students whose goals and expertise are devoted to tackle those issues, she hopes that her work can contribute to build a more sustainable and just future for all.

-Jussi Eronen is an Associate Professor of Long-Term Sustainability Science.
+Jussi Eronen is a Professor of Socio-ecological systems.
 He leads the Past Present Sustainability Research Unit PAES at the University of Helsinki.
 PAES focuses on understanding the ecological and climate related interlinkages with human activities in the present day and in the long-term historic past.
 The research perspective is from natural sciences and is enriched by interdisciplinary post-docs and collaborations outside the core discipline.
 The research unit aims for transdisciplinary research efforts to be able to evaluate potential future pathways for society at large.
 At the moment PAES is concentrating mainly on three research fronts:

 1) How biotic interactions have been changed or modified by growing human influence from local to global scales (timescale: 1000s -100s yrs)